Showing posts with label Biting criticism. Show all posts

 The trial procedures were also plagued by repeated aberrations, and were far from due process of law.
 Even I, who had no connection or vested interest with the "defendants" and studied the trial as just another historical event, felt outraged.
 It was a method that inspires a sense of justice.

 As was said at the time, the Tokyo Trials had a strong flavor of being a one-sided political spectacle orchestrated by the "victorious nations" (which included the Soviet Union).
-The "conservative" Allied commentator who brazenly insists, "That's fine. "
+Conservative commentators on the Allied side may be quite brazen and boast that "that's fine."

 This is our starting point.